 This dish is great for crowds!
 Bring it to BBQs, picnics, family gatherings, and potlucks.
 It's also tasty for meal prep, take-along lunches, or simply enjoyment at home.

 Main dish or side dish: It's hearty enough for a main dish, but can be served as a side dish as well.
-I find it's about 8 servings as a main dish, or 12-16 as a side dish.
+I find it's about 6-8 servings as a main dish, or 10-14 as a side dish.
+This recipe makes a large batch!
+(It's about 14 cups salad total.)
+So reduce the recipe if you don't want that much.

 Storing